ovh/docs/pages/web_cloud/web_hosting/optimise_your_website_performance/guide.en-gb.md

 **Find out how to improve the performance of your website.**

 > [!warning]
 > This use case will show you how to use one or more OVHcloud solutions with external tools, and will describe the actions to be carried out in a specific context.
 Please remember to adapt these actions to fit your situation.
-If you encounter any difficulties performing these actions, please contact a [specialist service provider](/links/partner) and/or discuss the issue with our community on <https://community.ovh.com/en/>.
+If you encounter any difficulties performing these actions, please contact a [specialist service provider](/links/partner) and/or discuss the issue with our [community of users](/links/community).
 OVHcloud cannot provide you with technical support in this regard.

 ## Requirements